andverse-core/blog/_posts/2022-07-18-weekly-recap.md

 - Continue to design independent avatar model.
-- Basically complete the theme design of the central square.
+- Basically complete the theme design of the central plaza.

-A small part of the central square:
+A small part of the central plaza:
 ![/assets/images/20220718001.jpg](/assets/images/20220718001.jpg)